PHP money_format() Function Example Tutorial

 - x – Defines the minimum field width (x).
 Default is 0

-- #x – Defines the maximum number (x) of digits expected to a left of the decimal point.
+- #x – Defines the maximum number (x) of digits expected to the left of the decimal point.
 It is used to keep formatted output aligned in the same columns.
 If the number of digits is more significant than x, this specification is ignored

 - i – The number is formatted to an international currency format.